cETH Whitepaper

 3.3 Exactly-Once vs At-Least-Once

-The system therefore provides "exactly-once per messageId" semantics, assuming correct DB operation and consistent messageId derivation.
+The system provides “exactly-once per messageId” semantics, assuming correct DB operation and consistent messageId derivation.

 4.1 Checkpointing